 - Delivery Activities up to 867 hours per annum (incorporating a direct learning load of up to 476 hours) - Development Activities nominally 100 hours per annum - Management and administration activities nominally 433 hours per annum.
-These activities shall focus on the leadership, direction, and mentoring of a team, client liaison and (raising of competitive revenue Skills Institute only) so as to ensure that effective, high quality teaching is delivered that meets client needs.
+These activities shall focus on the leadership, direction, and mentoring of a team and client liaison so as to ensure that effective, high quality teaching is delivered that meets client needs.

-14. HOURS OF WORK
+13. HOURS OF WORK

-14.1 The ordinary hours of work for a full-time employee shall be 35 per week, excluding time allocated for meal breaks.
+13.1 The ordinary hours of work for a full-time employee shall be 35 per week, excluding time allocated for meal breaks.
 A part-time employee's ordinary hours of work shall be for a lesser number of weekly hours than is applicable to an equivalent full-time employee.

-PROVIDED that where an employee works greater than 35 hours in any week, including work undertaken on a Saturday and a Sunday, any additional hours shall be deemed to be ordinary hours, unless the additional hours have been worked at the direction of or authorised by the employer whereby overtime provisions apply in accordance with Clause 15.
+PROVIDED that where an employee works greater than 35 hours in any week, including work undertaken on a Saturday and a Sunday, any additional hours shall be deemed to be ordinary hours, unless the additional hours have been worked at the direction of or authorised by the employer whereby overtime provisions apply in accordance with Clause 14.

-14.2 An employee shall not be required to work more than 8 hours per day.
+13.2 An employee shall not be required to work more than 8 hours per day.